Fight or flight response

 This response is carried out by the subconscious part of your brain also known as the unconscious.
 The subconscious mind works much faster than the conscious mind, it is 1 million times more powerful.
 The subconscious part of your brain reacts immediately in this situation because its purpose is to keep you alive.

 This prepares you for the immediate action of fighting or fleeing the situation.
-The adrenalin causes a change in body temperature and blood pressure.
+The adrenaline causes a change in body temperature and blood pressure.
 Blood is diverted away from parts of the body such as digestion and frontal lobes and towards the arms and legs.
 There is no need for the digestive system to work or for the brain to think logically at that exact moment because all the body cares about is enabling you to fight or run away.
 It just needs your arms and legs to work.

 Some people experience the fight or flight response on a regular basis.
 They are stuck in survival mode when there is no threat to their safety.
 Almost as if the stress response has become too sensitive.